Why you should add tempeh – Indonesia's superfood – to your dishes

 Tempeh's origin story

-Its origin is considered the Indonesian island of Java, when many centuries ago the discarded residue of soybeans interacted with microbial spores in the air to naturally ferment into an edible, tasty protein.
+Tempeh is considered to originate in the Indonesian island of Java, when, many centuries ago the discarded residue of soybeans interacted with microbial spores in the air to naturally ferment into an edible, tasty protein.

-Today, tempeh is made in the home right across Indonesia, which inevitably results in differences of texture and flavour resulting from variations in soil, the type and quality of soybeans, the leaves used to wrap the tempeh (typically banana leaves, but not always) and the preferred cooking method.
+Today, tempeh is made in homes across Indonesia, which inevitably results in differences of texture and flavour resulting from variations in soil, the type and quality of soybeans, the leaves used to wrap the tempeh (typically banana leaves, but not always) and the final cooking method.

-Tempeh made from soybeans is the most traditional type, but it is also made using mung beans, red beans, black beans and broadbeans.
-The fermentation process is the same, regardless of which bean you use, but the time it takes to ferment each differs.
+Tempeh made from soybeans is the most traditional type, but it is also made using mung beans, red beans, black beans and broad beans.
+The fermentation process is the same, regardless of which bean, but the time it takes to ferment each differs.

 It tastes creamy, with a bright, mushroomy flavour...
 I love the lively flavour of fresh tempeh.

-Lee explains some of the different types of beans.
-"Fresh tempeh is white in colour, with a shelf life of three to five days and the kind you will find in Indonesia.
-It tastes creamy, with a bright, mushroomy flavour.
+Tempeh may also be fresh or pasteurised: "Fresh tempeh is white in colour, with a shelf life of three to five days and the kind you will find in Indonesia.
+It tastes creamy, with a bright, mushroomy flavour," says Lee.

 "I love the lively flavour of fresh tempeh, so if you live nearby an artisan producer, it is worth seeking out."